 Rhinoplasty, sometimes called a “nose job” or “nose reshaping” by patients, is a surgical procedure that reshapes or resizes the nose for health or cosmetic reasons.
-It is the third most common plastic surgery procedure in the United States.
+Due to its status as a well researched, regulated, and safe procedure, it is the third most common plastic surgery procedure in the United States.

 According to data collected by the American Society of Plastic Surgeons (ASPS) there were 217,979 rhinoplasty surgeries performed in 2015, accounting for about 13 percent of the year’s plastic surgery procedures.